Prop and Set Oddities

 Painted corridor extensions are used on the Enterprise sets in the first two Star Trek movies.
-Note on the screen cap of "Star Trek I" that the angle isn't quite right.
+Note on the screen cap with Kirk from "Star Trek I" that the angle isn't quite right.
 We look into the corridor with an offset from the left, while the extension is painted straight head-on.

 The same painting from the TOS movies (with a fitting style, considering that the corridors on the two ships are the same as is the whole basic layout of the sets on Stage 9) was used in TNG: "Encounter at Farpoint" and later placed behind the window in Beverly's office on the Enterprise-D. It can be seen in only two episodes though, namely in "Man of the People" and "The Quality of Life".
 On all other occasions the sunblind is closed.
 In "Encounter at Farpoint" and only in this one episode, however, we could still see the stars through Beverly's window.
 This is odd, because even if we concede that somewhere on the ship there might be such a straight vertical window, the hull would need to form a strange cavity in the region of sickbay, considering that at least the right portion of this set (as seen from the main entrance) would have to be farther outside.
 Most likely someone noticed this obvious error and decided that, rather than behind a window as it doesn't exist on the ship, sickbay should be located somewhere deeper inside the hull.